The lattice Boltzmann method

 This approach could be used to model each molecule of a fluid with the physics of collision implemented on the top of this physics and a simple programme could be very quickly designed.
 However, a simple calculus show the computational impossibility of this approach.

 This glass contains 20 cl of water, that is about 1 mole, ie 10^23 molecules!
 Even the biggest and fastest computer on earth could not handle a minute fraction of this number of molecules.

-This is what we call fluid dynamics, and its the approach is very similar to the classical many-body collisions previously described.
-We solve the Navier-Stokes equations for an incompressible continuous fluid
+This is what we call fluid dynamics, and the approach is very similar to the classical many-body collisions previously described.
+We solve the Navier-Stokes equations for an incompressible continuous fluid.

 This set of PDE's are the so-called Navier-Stokes equations and define the behaviour of the whole fluid.
 They can be solved for simple configuration but fall quickly into very complex mathematics and very often no solutions can be found.

 An example would be to model the stream lines of a moving formula one racing car.

 Too complicated boundaries make this problem impossible to solve analytically.

 However, CFD's engineers can solve such a flow (source: www.mclaren.com) by the help of CFD solvers.

 There are basically three classic numerical solution strategies: finite difference, finite element and spectral methods.
 They differ mainly in the way in which the flow variables are approximated and in the discretisation process used.
 The finite volume method which has its origin in the finite difference method is nowadays the most well-established method.
 Many commercial solvers have their codes based on these methods.